 Senior Notes.
 Sunoco Operations' obligations under its senior notes are guaranteed by Sunoco Logistics.
 The Sunoco Operations' senior notes represent Sunoco Operations' senior unsecured obligations and rank equally in right of payment with all of its existing and future unsecured and unsubordinated indebtedness, including debt under the SXL credit facility.
 Sunoco Logistics' guarantee of the senior notes ranks equally in right of payment with its existing and future unsecured and unsubordinated indebtedness, including its guarantee of debt under the SXL credit facility.
-Each series of Sunoco Operations' senior notes (other than the 3.45% Senior Notes due 2023, the 4.250% Senior Notes due 2024, the 4.95% Senior Notes due 2044, the 5.300% Senior Notes due 2044 and the 5.350% Senior Notes due 2045) is redeemable, in whole or in part, at any time at Sunoco Operations' option, at a price equal to 100% of the principal amount of such senior notes plus a make-whole premium and accrued and unpaid interest, if any, to the redemption date.
-Each of the 3.45% Senior Notes due 2023, the 4.95% Senior Notes due 2043, the 5.300% Senior Notes due 2044 and the 5.350% Senior Notes due 2045 is redeemable, in whole or in part, (i) at a price equal to 100% of the principal amount of such senior notes plus a make-whole premium if the redemption occurs before the date that is six months prior to maturity or (ii) at par if the redemption occurs on or after the date that is six months prior to maturity, in each case plus accrued and unpaid interest, if any, to the redemption date.
-The 4.250% Senior Notes due 2024 are redeemable, in whole or in part, (i) at a price equal to 100% of the principal amount of such senior notes plus a make-whole premium if the redemption occurs before January 1, 2024 (three months prior to maturity) or (ii) at par if the redemption occurs on or after January 1, 2024, in each case plus accrued and unpaid interest, if any, to the redemption date.
+Each series of Sunoco Operations' senior notes (other than the 3.45% Senior Notes due 2023, the 4.250% Senior Notes due 2024, the 3.90% Senior Notes due 2026, the 4.95% Senior Notes due 2043, the 5.30% Senior Notes due 2044 and the 5.35% Senior Notes due 2045) is redeemable, in whole or in part, at any time at Sunoco Operations' option, at a price equal to 100% of the principal amount of such senior notes plus a make-whole premium and accrued and unpaid interest, if any, to the redemption date.
+Each of the 3.45% Senior Notes due 2023, the 4.95% Senior Notes due 2043, the 5.30% Senior Notes due 2044 and the 5.35% Senior Notes due 2045 is redeemable, in whole or in part, (i) at a price equal to 100% of the principal amount of such senior notes plus a make-whole premium if the redemption occurs before the date that is six months prior to maturity or (ii) at par if the redemption occurs on or after the date that is six months prior to maturity, in each case plus accrued and unpaid interest, if any, to the redemption date.
+The 4.25% Senior Notes due 2024 and 3.90% Senior Notes due 2026 are redeemable, in whole or in part, (i) at a price equal to 100% of the principal amount of such senior notes plus a make-whole premium if the redemption occurs before a date that is three months prior to maturity or (ii) at par if the redemption occurs on or after a date that is three months prior to maturity, in each case plus accrued and unpaid interest, if any, to the redemption date.
 The senior notes were issued under an indenture containing covenants that limit, subject to certain exceptions, the ability of Sunoco Operations and its subsidiaries to create liens and engage in sale and leaseback transactions; and merger or consolidate with another entity or sell substantially all of their assets.